The Monthly Efficiency Upgrade: The 60-Minute Ritual That Turns 3% Monthly Gains Into $14K–$21K in Annual Profit

 Roll back the change.

-Document why it failed (avoid similar approaches).
+Document why it failed so you avoid similar approaches.

-Month 7 improvement (email 3 rewrite):
+Month 7 improvement (email 3 rewrite)

 Baseline: 4.2% conversion